na-na-hi/renget/archive/how2playba.md

 See the [shop section](https://rentry.org/how2playba#shop) for what to buy.

 Groggy/stun meters are the small bars underneath the boss' HP bar.
 If applicable, they only fill up if you use the correct damage type.
-E.g. For Binah (yellow) I can use Mika to fill the bar and stun the snake, but I can't stun the snake with Aru no matter how much damage she deals.
+E.g. For Binah (yellow) I can use Mika (yellow) to fill the bar and stun the snake, but I can't stun the snake with Aru (red) no matter how much damage she deals.

 >I forgot if I started a mock battle or a real run, help!
 In battle, at the top left of your screen it shows if it's a mock battle.
 If there isn't a notice, it's a real run.

 >Should I save my raid coins?
 No. There's a limit on every item you can buy, and the shop refreshes before a new raid.
 Don't be a retard.
 You don't lose your coins after a refresh.